 Video advertising, both display and pre-roll, leads to purchase intent for 1.4% of all viewers that saw an ad, a number that’s grown for three consecutive quarters and is more effective than other mediums, according to a recent study from TubeMogul.
 Rich media and simple flash advertising both lead to purchase intent for less than 1% of all viewers, with rich media improving during 2009 and rich media decreasing in effectiveness last year.

-Topics: Analytics & Automated, Brand Metrics, Media & Entertainment, Online, Online & Mobile, Paid Search, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Media & Entertainment, Online, Online & Mobile, Paid Search, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.